 Charles may have been a hopeless king but his eye for fine art was beyond reproach.
 One of his biggest coups was the purchase of Mantegna’s great cycle ‘The Triumphs of Caesar’ from the bankrupt Dukes of Gonzaga in 1629-32; all nine canvases (and they are huge) have been brought up from Hampton Court for the exhibition.
 In an adjoining room there’s a selection of tapestries from the Mortlake tapestry workshops based on the famous Raphael Cartoons, which Charles bought for £300 in 1623, when he was still Prince of Wales.
-Their acquisition demonstrates Charles’s astonishing precocity as a collector, all the more remarkable in being achieved almost from a standing start: earlier British monarchs weren’t exactly noted for their interest in the visual arts.
+Their acquisition demonstrates Charles’s astonishing precocity as a collector, all the more remarkable for having been achieved from a virtual standing start: earlier British monarchs weren’t exactly noted for their interest in the visual arts.
 ‘But wait’, I hear you say, ‘what about Holbein at the Court of Henry VIII?’
 In fact, most of the Holbeins in the Royal Collection were acquired by Charles between 1625 and 1640.

-The spotlight in the exhibition falls most dazzlingly of all on the biggest stars in the seventeenth century art firmament, Rubens and Van Dyck.
-Between them, the two Flemish masters were responsible for transforming the unprepossessing king – he stood less than five foot in his stockinged feet – into country gent, family man, Rex Imperator, even St. George saving England from the dragon.
+The spotlight in the exhibition falls most dazzlingly of all on two of the biggest stars in the seventeenth century art firmament, Rubens and Van Dyck.
+Between them, the Flemish duo were responsible for transforming the unprepossessing king – he stood less than five foot in his stockinged feet – into, variously, archetypal country gent, proud family man, Rex Imperator, even St. George saving England from the dragon.
 The impact of these paintings on later British art would be enormous (on his deathbed Thomas Gainsborough is said to have murmured, ‘We are all going to heaven, and Vandyck is of the company’).’